 Empowering Students to be Leaders and Innovators: Research and National Awards

-The Honors College provides enhanced advising and support for outstanding students through the Office of Undergraduate Research and Fellowships Advising.
-Since 2009, The Office of Undergraduate Research has offered an array of valuable resources and financial support for all undergraduate students promoting mentored research, creative works, and scholarship.
-The Office of Fellowships Advising has contributed to the scholarly development of numerous students and alumni, by providing individualized advising and feedback to applicants, while promoting undergraduate and post-baccalaureate opportunities across campus.
-The Office of Undergraduate Research and Fellowships aims to prepare the University of Vermont’s most outstanding and high-achieving students for prestigious awards, while empowering all students to pursue the opportunities best aligned with their own experiences, achievements, interests and plans.
+The Honors College provides enhanced advising and support for outstanding students through the Office of Fellowships, Opportunities, and Undergraduate Research (FOUR).
+Since 2009, FOUR has offered an array of valuable resources and financial support for all undergraduate students promoting mentored research, creative works, and scholarship.
+FOUR has also contributed to the scholarly development of numerous students and alumni, by providing individualized advising and feedback to applicants, while promoting undergraduate and post-baccalaureate opportunities across campus.
+The FOUR Office aims to prepare the University of Vermont’s most outstanding and high-achieving students for prestigious awards, while empowering all students to pursue the opportunities best aligned with their own experiences, achievements, interests and plans.

 Preparing for the Next Step: Honors College Outcomes

 The rigors of the curriculum, the individual mentoring, and the community motivation of the Honors College empower students to develop the tools, expertise, and skillsets that enable them to enter elite graduate programs, travel the world, or serve their communities after they graduate.
 Recent Honors College alumni have gone on to:

 - Pursue medical study at Harvard University, Brown Medical School, and the The Geisel School of Medicine at Dartmouth College, The Robert Larner, M.D.
 College of Medicine at the University of Vermont, Stanford University School of Medicine, among others.